darkxst/erx-migration/README.md

 mtd4: 0f7c0000 00020000 "ubi"
 ```

-The scripts in this repository can be used to migrate existing installs 21.02, 22.03 and 23.05 to migrate to the new layout.
+The scripts in this repository can be used to migrate existing installs 21.02, 22.03 or 23.05 to the new layout.
+It will install the latest 24.10 snapshot to your device.
 Hopefully these scripts will be backported to 23.05 in the next stable release

-## Pre-step
-Until [#15194](https://github.com/openwrt/openwrt/pull/15194) is merged, you can build an openwrt snapshot from that PR, then:
-- Host `openwrt-ramips-mt7621-ubnt_edgerouter-x-squashfs-sysupgrade.bin` on a webserver on your lan
-- on the router `export TESTSITE="http://<host>/downloads-path/"`
-- Then proceed per below

 ## Migration